 1. What is the title of your book?

-Except for occasional standalone pieces, my fiction takes place in a large universe that starts in Minoan Crete and goes into the far future when humans inhabit distant earthlike planets (my story Planetfall also takes place in it).
+Except for occasional standalone pieces, my fiction takes place in a large universe that starts in Minoan Crete and goes into the far future when humans inhabit distant earthlike planets (my stories Planetfall also takes place in it).
 Within this context, I currently have two works in progress.
-The first is a novelette, The Stone Lyre, that has a completed sister story, The Wind Harp.
+The first is a novelette, The Stone Lyre, that has a completed sister story, The Wind Harp [ETA: the latter has since been published in Crossed Genres].
 The second is a novel that is the beginning of this universe, titled Shard Songs.

 2. Where did the idea come from for the book?